androbbit/DevOpsKoreaHOL/README.md

 The documentation can be hosted on any HTML repositories including your GitHub Pages, from the *gh-pages* branch.

+This document has been edited as a part of hands-on tutorial.

 ## Running locally

 1. Run `dotnet run -p generator/src/generator.csproj -- . "http://localhost:8000/" _site` to build the HTML files.